Main header image

 **Enrollment is expected to be continuous.
 If a scholarship participant has interrupted studies for a period longer than one academic year, eligibility in the scholarship program will not be reestablished unless the student can demonstrate interruption was due to hardship or other good cause and the student is committed to return to studies and to complete them on an uninterrupted basis.

-• Students must maintain a 2.0 GPA
+• Students must maintain a cumulative 2.0 GPA

-• $3,000 per term/semester, up to two awards per year
+• $3,000 per term/semester, up to two payments per year

 • May also be eligible for Nevada Gold Mines “GOLD” Mining scholarship